alvinrach/19-Simple-Regression-Guide/README.md

 # Simple-Regression-Guide
-For learning purpose.
-Get exposed to various regression models using simple datasets
+For learning/education purposes.
+Get exposed to various regression models using simple datasets.

+Things to add:
+-Add the accuracy score